nelsyeung/twig.vim/README.md

 2. Put files in your Vim directory (usually `~/.vim/` or `%PROGRAMFILES%/Vim/vimfiles` on Windows)

 ## Snippets
 This package does not include the old snipMate snippets in favour of [Neosnippet](https://github.com/Shougo/neosnippet.vim).
 Follow the instructions on their page to get snippets working.
-Although a pull request has been submitted to include the snippets from this package, it may not have the latest snippets from this repository.
+Although a [neosnippet-snippets](https://github.com/Shougo/neosnippet-snippets/pull/113) have the snippets from this package, it might not be the latest version.
 To have the latest snippets working, you can add to your .vimrc

 ```vim
 let g:neosnippet#snippets_directory='~/.vim/bundle/twig.vim/neosnippets'
 ```

+## Todo
+- Better filetype detection.
+Detect html.twig, js.twig differently.
+This will need to change both ftdetect and indent files.
+- More useful snippets.